Actively Recruiting

 - Moderate to severe hepatic impairment (Child-Pugh B or C)

-- Psychiatric or substance abuse disorder interfering with study cooperation
+- Psychiatric or substance abuse disorder interfering with study compliance

-- Inability to swallow oral medication or gastrointestinal disorder affecting absorption
+- Inability to swallow oral medication or gastrointestinal disorders affecting absorption

-- Received radiation, ablative procedures, cytoreductive surgery, or systemic therapy within 3 months prior to initial laparoscopy
+- Radiation, ablative procedures, cytoreductive surgery, or systemic therapy within 3 months of initial laparoscopy

 - Active infection requiring systemic therapy

-- Poorly controlled hepatitis B or C infection
+- Known active hepatitis B or C infection if required by local authority

-- Inability to receive chemotherapy due to medical or insurance reasons
+- Inability to receive chemotherapy for medical or insurance reasons

-- Requires emergency surgery for bleeding, perforation, or obstruction
+- Requires emergency surgery due to bleeding, perforation, or obstruction

 - Contraindication to chemotherapy of choice